-China’s biotech startups doubled their venture capital investment in 2017, and in 2019 AstraZeneca made a $1billion pledge to support Chinese biotech development.
+In China, the Chinese Food and Drug Administration’s (CFDA) reform has initiated a raft of new approvals and product launches – 27 new drugs have been approved in May 2023 alone.
+China’s biotech startups doubled their venture capital investment in 2017, and in 2019 AstraZeneca made a $1 billion pledge to support Chinese biotech development.

 In Japan, the focus remains on reforming distribution channels.
 Digital mapping of the whole pharma process, from alerts and notifications for medical staff through to patient apps, online knowledge portals, and even crowd-sourcing side-effect data are altering the way that pharmaceuticals are distributed throughout the population.

-Singapore not only has its own highly individual approach to pharmaceutical innovation, it also has a range of factors that make it a hotbed for development.
+Singapore takes a highly individual approach to pharmaceutical innovation.
+It also has a range of factors that make it a hotbed for development.

-Unlike other Asian markets, it has become a net exporter of medicinal items, not just to regional neighbors such as Japan but to international marketplaces such as Switzerland and the Netherlands.
+Unlike other Asian markets, Singapore has become a net exporter of medicinal items, not just to regional neighbors but to international marketplaces such as Switzerland and the Netherlands.
 Supporting this is a small increase in sectoral employment, significant as it bucks the trend of declining employment in many other sectors.
-Equally, investment has doubled in recent years from $197 million in 2012 to over $440 million in 2017.
+Equally, investment has doubled over the last decade from $197 million in 2012 to over $440 million in 2017.

 Well established cold chain management and temperature-controlled packaging technologies are already commonplace in the country’s burgeoning pharmaceuticals industry.

-Singapore’s partnership approach with researchers and manufacturers leaves logistics companies well-positioned to support world-class pharmaceutical development, and to transfer resulting learnings to other sectors and industries.
+Singapore’s partnership approach with researchers and manufacturers leaves pharmaceutical logistics & supply chain solutions providers well-positioned to support this world-class development, and to transfer resulting learnings to other sectors and industries.

 Furthermore, as a major re-exporter of pharmaceuticals, Singapore benefits from a strong regulatory body in the Health Sciences Authority which guarantees quality and consistency in drugs and devices moving through the entrepôt.

-Logistics partners have been well integrated into the Singaporean pharma development plan; Changi Airport Group and a range of airfreight service providers have been involved in a partnership agreement called Pharma@Changi initiative.
-Since 2017 pharmaceutical cargo has been in the top five airfreight cargoes and Pharma@Changi aims to achieve the highest standards in pharmaceutical handling, ensuring that the airport is a centre of excellence.
+Global logistics partners are well integrated into the Singaporean pharma development plan; Changi Airport Group and a range of airfreight service providers have been involved in a partnership agreement called Pharma@Changi initiative.
+Since 2017 pharmaceutical cargo has been in the top five airfreight cargoes and Pharma@Changi aims to achieve the highest standards in pharmaceutical handling, ensuring that the airport is a center of excellence.

 Biocair’s network of offices in Asia spans Singapore, Beijing, Shanghai and Osaka.
-Earlier this month Biocair China celebrated its 10 Year Anniversary (2009 – 2019).
-For more information check out Biocair’s LinkedIn page.
+Find out more about our global logistics.

 General Manager, Biocair Asia Pacific